albertoanguita/agents_capstone_project_/README.md

 All agents use the 'gemini-2.5-flash-lite' model, which is good enough for testing.
 You can overwrite this in the code and replace it with other available models.

+Execution can take around one minute.

+The file 'sample_output.txt' contains the full output of one run.